lyushenhuan/lyushenhuan.github.io/_pages/about.md

 Wenxuan Zhou, Zhihao Qu, Shen-Huan Lyu, Baoliu Ye, Deze Zeng, and Hengrui Cui. <br>
 In: Proceedings of the 43rd International Conference on Machine Learning, Under Review, 2026. **(CCF A)**

-- [ICML 2026] Theoretical Investigation on Inductive Bias of Isolation Forest. <br>
-Qin-Cheng Zheng, Shao-Qun Zhang, Shen-Huan Lyu, Yuan Jiang, and Zhi-Hua Zhou. <br>
-In: Proceedings of the 43rd International Conference on Machine Learning, Under Review, 2026. **(CCF A)**

 - [PR 2026] Distributional Margin Bounds for Multi-Label Ranking. <br>
 Shen-Huan Lyu, Yi-Xiao He, Ning Chen, Jia-Le Xu, Yanyan Wang.<br>
 In: Proceedings of the 30th Pacific-Asia Conference on Knowledge Discovery and Data Mining, Under Review, 2026. **(CCF B)**